After gymnast's complaint on "partiality" at trials, SAI asks GFI for report | Sports-Games

 After gymnast's complaint on "partiality" at trials, SAI asks GFI for report

-Acting upon a complaint by the countrys most decorated gymnast Ashish Kumar on partiality at team selection trials, the Sports Authority of India SAI has sought a report on the issue from the Gymnastics Federation of India GFI.The SAI said, if required, it will set up a committee to probe the matter.In a letter written to GFI president Sudhir Mittal, a copy of which was marked to SAI, Kumar said he faced injustice at the selection trials held between March 11-22 .
+Acting upon a complaint lodged by the countrys most decorated gymnast Ashish Kumar on partiality at team selection trials, the Sports Authority of India SAI has sought a report on the issue from the Gymnastics Federation of India GFI.The SAI said, if required, it will launch a probe into the matter.In a letter written to GFI president Sudhir Mittal, a copy of which was marked to SAI, Kumar said he faced injustice at the selection trials held between March 11-22 .

 - Country: